laixn/RingNet/README.md

 # RingNet: an interactive platform for multi-modal data visualization in networks

 RingNet is an R package for building *per-community or per-group node/edge* maps from an interaction network and one or more multi-omics matrices (`expression` / `methylation` / `SNV` / `CNV`).
 The package exports results as a `JSON` file that can be further customized and visualized using JavaScript.

+The web version of RingNet is accessible at https://fip-128-214-252-149.kaj.poutavm.fi/cmt_figures/.
+If you have any suggestions for improving RingNet, please feel free to contact us or report it in the repository.

 ## Overview
 The core function is ringnet(), which: